To the Incoming Transfer Students:

 Thanksgiving Break - all residence halls remain open.

-Spring Break - all residence halls close on Saturday, March 16, 2019 @ 12noon.
-The halls will re-open at 8 am on Saturday, March 30, 2019.
+Spring Break - all residence halls close on Saturday, March 21, 2020 @ 12noon (this may change due to the Spring Break Pilot Program-see Spring 2019).
+The halls will re-open at 8 am on Saturday, April 5, 2020.
 Exceptions are made only for students who meet specific criteria & application deadlines (which will be communicated during the early spring semester); typically, students granted an exception are allowed to remain in their spring semester rooms; however, some could be consolidated into a smaller number of buildings during most of the break.

 - May I have a car during my first year?If you are an upperclassman (i.e. not a First year), you are permitted to have a car on campus.
 Please check out the Student Vehicles page for more information.
 For additional questions about student vehicles, please contact Campus Safety and Security at 413-597-4444.